Bona fide memories

 So I burnt some daylight, and nightlight for that matter, in a few old-town haunts before moseying on down to see what liberties director Joe Wright, screenwriter Tom Stoppard, and their muse, Keira Knightley, had taken with Leo’s homage to marital infidelity as practiced by the late-19th-century Russian aristocracy.

 Far from resembling earlier Wright-Knightley collaborations ("Pride and Prejudice," "Atonement"), this adaptation, from the theatrical staging to its somewhat surreal character development, was all about risk.
+In their reshaping of a literary masterpiece for the screen, these folks showed absolutely no fear.
+I guess that’s how high art is achieved!

 Making it back at the Lodge Hall in time for the band’s final set of the evening and with bona fides no longer an issue, I settled comfortably into the endearing comfort zone of the Heber-dominated "mosh pit."